InfraLore/make_for_devops/chapters/02-executable_readme.md

 Six months later, this helpful README has become a liability.
-New developers waste hours trying to follow outdated instructions, and experienced team members bypass the README entirely, relying on institutional knowledge that's never written down.
+New developers waste hours trying to follow outdated instructions, and experienced team members bypass the README entirely, relying on team lore that's never written down.

 ## The Philosophy of the Executable README